If you meet the criteria listed below, learn how to apply.

 - Letters of Recommendation: Arrange to have 3 reference letters submitted.
 At least two should be from former professors.
 If you have been out of school for over 5 years, 3 letters from employers are acceptable.
 You only need to request your letters of recommendation for your SOPHAS application.

-- Official Transcripts: Send Official Transcripts to SOPHAS.
+- Official Transcripts: Send Official Transcripts to SOPHAS and UF.
 Note: International applicants who have received degree from outside of the US and Canada must utilize the WES Evaluation in lieu of submitting official transcripts (see below).

 - WES Evaluation (International Applicants Only): World Education Services (WES) ICAP Course-by-Course evaluation of academic records from institutions outside the U.S. and English-speaking Canada (if applicable) in lieu of official transcripts. http://wes.org in lieu of official transcripts.
 This is a requirement and will not be waived.

 - TOEFL/IELTS Scores (International Students Only): To send IELTS scores to the University of Florida Graduate School select E-download option and select The University of Florida.
 An institutional code is not required for submitting IELTS scores.
 To submit TOEFL scores please use the University of Florida institutional code: 5812.
 Note: International applicants whose country’s native language is English or who have attended a college or university in the United States full-time for at least one year, are not required to submit TOEFL scores.
 For a list of countries whose citizens are exempt from the TOEFL/IELTS requirement that most non-US applicants must meet, go to the Graduate School English Language Testing Exemptions.
 For more information, please visit the UF Graduate School Admissions site here.